-This week, the Browns try to get their second win against the Raiders in Week 3.
-Here are some nuggets about Sunday's contest, as well as how you can watch or listen to the game.
+The Cleveland Browns are back at home today as they take on the Oakland Raiders in Week 8.
+Here are some nuggets about today's game, as well as how you can watch or listen to the game.

 Location: FirstEnergy Stadium, Cleveland, OH